monzeromer-lab/monzeromer-lab/ReadMe.md

 i used to explain some php codes to my friend and the guy who sit next to me was Jihad Fayez who's the Team leader at EnayaTech since that day I know that I should keep on going and learn new stuff starting from Android development with java which I found myself not good at it to back-end development with nodejs which is the best I've ever done before for me

-now I'm junior back end developer, a freelancer and student at The National Ribat University in the 5th Semester
+now I'm Full Stack developer, a freelancer and student at The National Ribat University in the 5th Semester

 <h3>  💻 &nbsp; More About Me </h3>

--  🎓 &nbsp; I’m currently learning React, Javascript, Nodejs.
+-  🎓 &nbsp; I’m currently learning Electron.
 -  👯 &nbsp; I’m looking forward to collaborate on any Open Source project which I consider interesting or useful.
--  🎓 &nbsp; 2021 Goals: Master React, create Open Source projects
+-  🎓 &nbsp; 2021 Goals: Master React, Create Open Source projects

 <h3> 🛠 &nbsp;Tech Stack</h3>